12 October 2018

 “Despite all the warnings of global warming and imminent disaster, it is unlikely that we will change our ways until a real catastrophe actually occurs,” the Irish Independent’s Joe Barry writes.

-We have all read about the storms, droughts, melting ice caps and rising sea levels occurring worldwide, while here in Ireland, during last winter’s floods and gales, we experienced a small foretaste of what might well become the norm.
+We have all read about the storms, droughts, melting ice caps and rising sea levels occurring worldwide, but we are probably not prepared to do anything meaningful about it, Barry notes.

 A lot of hot air will be generated during debates, but if changing the way we behave requires a reduction in our living standards, then nothing will happen.